JohnLCaron/rlauxe/README.md

 whether you have Card Style Data (CSD), (see MoreStyle, p2).

 For comparison audits, the generated Cast Vote Record (CVR) comprises the CSD, as long as the CVR records when a contest recieves no votes.
+If it does not record contests with no votes, I think we have to use uniform sampling instead of consistent sampling.
+This has such a dramatic effect on sample sizes that I would consider this an bug of the CVR software.
+Nonetheless we handle this case in the library.

 So far, we can distinguish the following cases: